FalconEthics/i3wm-Pro/README.md

     cp rofi/* ~/.config/rofi/

-Copy the i3 configuration file from this repository to your i3 configuration directory (`~/.config/i3/config`) by executing the following command in the installed directory:

-    cp i3/config ~/.config/i3/

 - Install Lxappearance by running the following command depending on your distribution:
     - For Ubuntu or Debian: `sudo apt install lxappearance`
     - For Fedora: `sudo dnf install lxappearance`